HillsMakan/sydneyhillsmakan/src/content/partner/the-wine-doctor.md

 region: australia
 discount_pct: 0
 ---
 To know more about The Wine Doctor, please go to below website BUT please do not order through the website if you want the discount.

 Websites for information : \
 -www.thewinedoctor.com.au\ -http://drnorrie.info/

-\* 2017 The Wine Doctor Barossa Valley Shiraz, REW (Patented Resveratrol Enhanced Wine) 14.0% Alc/Vol. Rated 93 points by James Halliday & 94 points by Nick Butler\
+\* 2021 The Wine Doctor Barossa Valley Shiraz, REW (Patented Resveratrol Enhanced Wine) 14.0% Alc/Vol. Rated 93 points by James Halliday & 94 points by Nick Butler\
 -Dan Murphys Online Price : $295/case of 12\
--HMG Members' Price : $180 Delivered\*
+-HMG Members' Price : $180 Delivered*

 \* 2016 The Wine Doctor Barossa Valley Shiraz, Premium, REW (Patented Resveratrol Enhanced Wine) 14.0% Alc/Vol\
 -Dan Murphys Online Price : $210/case of 6\
--HMG Members' Offer : $150 Delivered\*
+-HMG Members' Offer : $150 Delivered*

 If you need more information please contact :\
 Name : Mr Tony Yew\